St. John’s in the 20th Century and Today

 The choir was accommodated in the new chancel in stalls carved around 1916 by Mr Hugh Cunningham.
 Many other pieces of furniture were hand crafted throughout the Church during this period.

 Phase 2 of Mr North’s re-development of the Church was not entirely finished by the start of World War II.
 Part of the roof over the chapel and several other areas remained incomplete.
 In 1984 the roof was completed over the dome and chapel.
 The ceiling was repaired, new tiles were placed as necessary, and the tower was re-surfaced.
 In 1985 a new narthex and gallery were built at the west end, with pews from the back of the nave moved to the new gallery.
-Today, many carvings, begun by Hugh Cunningham and continued by Gordon Cumming, remain unfinished.
+Today, many carvings, begun by Hugh Cunningham and continued by Gordon Cumming, remain unfinished, despite Alexander North suggesting their subjects in 1935.

 The tower clock was electrified in 1970, retaining the 1828 clockwork.
-A Garden of Remembrance was formed in 1975 on the Elizabeth Street, northern side for the internment of ashes of past parishioners.
+For reasons of access and safety, today the clock is no longer in use.
+A Garden of Remembrance was created in 1975 on the Elizabeth Street, northern side for the interment of ashes of past parishioners.
+In 2021, following the closure of St. David’s Church, Riverside, a columbarium wall was erected opposite the garden, partly to accommodate ashes relocated from St. David’s.

 The 1914 St Johns Launceston Souvenir of old and new churches gives a great deal of detail about the first stage of “the extension”, dedicated in 1911, but also contains a great deal of historical detail about St. John’s in the 19th century.